Home

 Free Relationship Test Advice

-I've had to work at this area too.
-As I moved forward in my career I found myself not taking time to forge strong and comfortable friendships with colleagues.
 Here are some of the things I've done to reverse that trend with success.
 Some of these are very easy, but if we were all good at this, a page like this would not be necessary!

 • Volunteer for a project or work on the Board of an industry association.
-Working with others in this way cements strong and special connections AND you are building your skill set, a win-win-win all the way around.
+Working with others in this way cements strong and special connections AND you are building your skill-set, a win-win-win all the way around.

 You can also make professional connections in less obvious places, like: your neighborhood association, non-profits organizations that you care about and small group ministry meetings at church.
-(At my church we had something we called Conscious Living Circles at my church - it was a great way to get to know people and make friends.)
+(At my church we had something we called Conscious Living Circles - it was a great way to get to know people and make friends.)

 • Don't overlook the power of volunteering.